 5 min to complete

 Scylla is a Big Data, NoSQL Real-time database.
 It’s used by some leading Fortune 500 companies for their most demanding applications.
-In this course we’ll start with the background – we’ll talk about the difference between NoSQL databases and traditional ones and we’ll see where Scylla fits in to the NoSQL family.
-We’ll also understand how by using Scylla you can create a cost effective awesome performance experience for your customers.
+In this course, we’ll start with the background – we’ll talk about the difference between NoSQL databases and traditional ones, and we’ll see where Scylla fits into the NoSQL family.
+We’ll also understand how you can create a cost-effective awesome performance experience for your customers by using Scylla.

-This fact along with some other design decisions such as using a thread per core, allow Scylla to to offer ten times higher throughput, up to 1 million read/write operations per node along with low and consistent latency.
+This fact, along with some other design decisions such as using a thread per core, allows Scylla to offer ten times higher throughput, up to 1 million read/write operations per node, along with low and consistent latency.
 We’ll explain these terms later on in the course so you can understand how Scylla operates at a fundamental level and achieves this great performance.
-Additional features like Auto Tuning makes Scylla easy to use and maintain.
-It requires minimal configuration and provides enhanced performance right out of the box as we’ll see in the next lessons.
-After this introduction we’ll dive right in.
+Additional features like Auto-Tuning makes Scylla easy to use and maintain.
+It requires minimal configuration and provides enhanced performance right out of the box, as we’ll see in the next lessons.
+After this introduction, we’ll dive right in.
 We’ll see how easy it is to install and to run Scylla and also to run some basic database queries.
-In this part you’ll get a chance to run it yourself using some hands-on practical examples.
+In this part, you’ll get a chance to run it yourself using some hands-on practical examples.

-In the following lesson we’ll talk about concepts like Replication Factor and Consistency Level.
+In the following lesson, we’ll talk about concepts like the Replication Factor and Consistency Level.
 We’ll see how Scylla offers high availability while maintaining consistency.
 This lesson also includes two labs where you’ll have a chance to implement the theory.

-The final lesson talks about the Scylla architecture.
-Here we’ll talk about the different database components how they interact and we’ll understand terms like Compaction.
+The final lesson talks about Scylla architecture.
+Here we’ll talk about the different database components how they interact, and we’ll understand terms like Compaction.

-Scylla is an open source software and has been licensed under the AGPL since day one.
-It’s backed by vibrant growing community of contributors.
-If you haven’t done so please register for a user by clicking on the link that appears below this video.
-Also you can join our slack channel by clicking on the link that appears below.
+Scylla is open-source software and has been licensed under the AGPL since day one.
+It’s backed by a vibrant, growing community of contributors.
+If you haven’t done so, please register for a user by clicking on the link that appears below this video.
+Also, you can join our slack channel by clicking on the link that appears below.